For students, researchers, teachers and trainers, and those with research needs. Directories on this page:

 New York University‘s Tisch Center for Hospitality & Tourism offers a BS in Hotel and Tourism Management and a MS in Tourism Management, both with integrated studies of sustainability and ecotourism.
 Graduate certificates are also offered in tourism management.

-University of Central Florida‘s Rosen College of Hospitality Management offers an online certificate in Destination Marketing and Management, with an emphasis in economic, socio-cultural and environmental impacts of tourist development at destinations.
+University of Central Florida‘s Rosen College of Hospitality Management offers an online certificate in Destination Marketing and Management, with an emphasis in economic, socio-cultural and environmental impacts of tourist development at destinations, and a master’s in Hospitality Tourism and Management.

 University of Northern Texas has a masters program in International Sustainable Tourism.